 - Have earned a GPA of 3.30 in graduate work or a GPA of 3.00 from an undergraduate baccalaureate nursing program for the post-baccalaureate entry. - Submit official transcripts of all undergraduate and graduate work. - Be a graduate of an accredited advanced practice nursing program.
-An advanced practice nursing program is defined as a nurse practitioner, clinical nurse specialist, certified registered nurse anesthetist, or nurse midwife program or, for post-baccalaureate entry, a B.S. degree in nursing from an accredited college or university. - Have a NYS license as a registered nurse, NYS certificate as an advanced practice nurse, or have eligibility and national professional certification in an APN specialty, if eligible.
-(Students from other states will need to supply appropriate licensure and certification credentials.) - Provide proof of immunizations. - Have a minimum of one full-time year of post-master's clinical experience or equivalent prior to entering the DNP clinical courses. - Have taken an undergraduate statistics course within the last five years or have earned a master's in nursing within the last ten years. - Currently be practicing as an advanced practice nurse.
+An advanced practice nursing program is defined as a nurse practitioner, clinical nurse specialist, certified registered nurse anesthetist, or certified nurse midwife program or, for post-baccalaureate entry, a B.S. degree in nursing from an accredited college or university. - Have a NYS license as a registered nurse, NYS certificate as an advanced practice nurse, or have eligibility and national professional certification in an APN specialty, if eligible.
+(Students from other states will need to supply appropriate licensure and certification credentials.) - Provide proof of immunizations. - Have a minimum of one full-time year of post-master's clinical experience or equivalent prior to entering the DNP clinical courses. - Have earned a "B" grade or higher in a graduate statistics course within the last five years or have earned a master's degree in nursing within the last five years. - Currently be practicing as an advanced practice nurse.